Begin typing your search above and press return to search. Press Esc to cancel.

 • Practitioner Responsibility: The use of AI in professional services raises new liability questions:

-• Medical Practice: Healthcare providers using AI for diagnosis and treatment face new liability considerations.
-These challenges require balancing the benefits of AI assistance with professional judgment and responsibility13.
+• Medical Practice: Healthcare providers using AI for diagnosis and treatment face new liability considerations, requiring balance between AI assistance benefits and professional judgment responsibility 12

-• Legal Practice: Lawyers using AI tools must navigate new professional responsibility requirements.
-This includes ensuring accuracy and maintaining ethical standards while leveraging AI capabilities14.
+• Legal Practice: Lawyers using AI tools must navigate new professional responsibility requirements, ensuring accuracy and maintaining ethical standards while leveraging AI capabilities 13

 Intellectual Property Rights